Big Mouth (American TV series): Development

 TV writer Andrew Goldberg and screenwriter-directors Jennifer Flackett and Mark Levin approached Nick Kroll, Goldberg's best friend since childhood, with the idea to develop a show about going through puberty.
 Kroll and Goldberg used their divergent pubertal experiences as a centerpiece of the show, because Kroll was a late bloomer while Goldberg went through the physical changes of puberty very early.
 Big Mouth was also partially inspired to help aid teenagers in states with abstinence-based sex education.
 Many of their experiences are featured in the show, such as Kroll's first kiss, and Goldberg's parents waxing his mustache.
 The show also includes an experience of their childhood friend, Lizzie, who the character of Jessi is based on, getting her first period on a school trip to the Statue of Liberty.
 According to Kroll in an interview on NPR, Big Mouth "takes an equal look at what it's like for girls and women, the process of going through puberty, which I think has not been quite as explored in most popular culture."
 Netflix announced they had picked up Big Mouth in June 2016.

 On June 24, 2020, Jenny Slate stepped down from voicing Missy Foreman-Greenwald so that a Black actress could have the role in the wake of the George Floyd protests.
 Slate's final time voicing Missy is in the fourth season as she recorded her lines in advance.
 Ayo Edebiri was cast to replace Slate as Missy.
 Her first appearance as Missy is in "Horrority House", the penultimate episode of the fourth season.
 On April 24, 2023, Netflix renewed the series for an eighth and final season.
 In April 2024, Netflix confirmed that the eighth and final season was set to air in 2025.
 The final season was released May 23, 2025.

 Music

 The first soundtrack album of songs from the TV series was released alongside season three on October 4, 2019.

-All songs written by Mark Rivers except where indicated.

 The second soundtrack album of songs from the TV series was released alongside season six on October 28, 2022.

 All songs written by Mark Rivers except where indicated.